ImageMagick/Usage-Markdown/thumbnails/index.md

 ### Adding Some Thickness {#thickness}

-Adding a thickness to a image or a shape look a bit like adding a hard shadow (see above), but isn't quite the same, and needs some extra work to get right.
+Adding a thickness to an image or a shape look a bit like adding a hard shadow (see above), but isn't quite the same, and needs some extra work to get right.

 This is actually very tricky as we create a colored, mask of the image which is then replicated multiple times and layered under the original image (using '`DstOver`' composition) with increasing offsets to give the image thickness.